-Requests for adding and dropping courses are to be made online or on the appropriate form available on myHood and in the reception area outside the Registrar's Office.
-Completed forms are then submitted to the Registrar.
 Students who do not complete the requirements of courses in which they are registered, and who have not officially withdrawn from the courses, are financially liable for the courses and will receive a grade of "U" (unsatisfactory) in those courses at the end of the semester.

 Attendance in a course does not constitute official enrollment in the course.
 Students will receive no credit for courses in which they are not officially registered.
-The instructor of each course receives a roster of the names of the students officially registered in the course.
+The instructor of each course has access to an online roster of the names of the students officially registered in the course.
 A student whose name does not appear on the roster is not permitted to participate in the course, unless authorized by the Academic Dean.